-Organic cotton is grown in subtropical countries such as Turkey, China, USA from non genetically modified plants, i.e., to be grown without the use of any synthetic agricultural chemicals such as fertilizers or pesticides.
-Its production also promotes and enhances biodiversity and biological cycles
+Organic cotton grows in subtropical countries such as Turkey, China, USA from non genetically modified plants, i.e., so it grows without the use of any synthetic agricultural chemicals such as fertilizers or pesticides.
+Its production also promotes and enhances biodiversity and biological cycles.

 Organic cotton is produced according to the internationally recognized organic farming standards of the EU regulation 834/2007, of the USA National Organic Program (NOP), the Indian National Program for Organic Production (NPOP) or the Japanese Agricultural Standard (JAS).

 Organic cotton production does not simply mean replacing synthetic fertilizers and pesticides with organic ones.
-Organic cultivation methods are based more on knowledge of agronomic processes than input-based conventional production is.
+Organic cultivation methods are based on deeper knowledge of agronomic processes than input-based conventional production is.

 Farmers, traders, retailers and consumers all benefit from the economic, social and ecological advantages of organic cotton projects.